 Why Does It Take So Long?

 About this time, a friend recommended the book Don’t Call It Love.
 The author, Dr. Patrick Carns, shared the results of his sexual addiction recovery research.
-He found out it takes the average sexual addict five years—yes, you read that right, five years—of active and deliberate recovery before there is stability.
+He found out it takes the average sexual addict three to five years—yes, you read that right, five years—of active and deliberate recovery before there is stability.